m2creates/m2creates-site/src/projects/swps-austin-public.md

 ## Plan vs. Room

-**The entrance table camera** was framed for Beth sitting behind the table.
+**The entrance table camera** was framed for sitting behind the table.
 After the first two people arrived, I ran from the control room to reframe.
 The camera was catching walk-ins from the shoulders down.
 A person standing at a table and a person sitting behind it are not at the same height.
 Fixed in two minutes.
 Easy problem once you understand the story you are trying to capture.

-**Will moved.
+**The Inventor moved.
 So did the audience.** He did not stay in one place — and nobody had rehearsed the attendees either.
-Once the event was live, I took over the Panasonic PTZ robocam via the AW-RP controller and followed the action manually: panning, tracking, zooming out to pull audience reaction shots when Will stepped toward the room.
+Once the event was live, I took over the Panasonic PTZ robocam via the AW-RP controller and followed the action manually: panning, tracking, zooming out to pull audience reaction shots when the Inventor stepped toward the room.
 Physical control over a robotic arm gives smooth, continuous movement.
 The result was more dynamic than any locked-down frame could have been.

 **The audio board** required active monitoring throughout.
 Three microphones on one combined track, a room full of people talking.
 During the interview segments, isolating the interviewee meant listening to the room and moving faders on the SQ-7 to push down whatever else was happening around them.